 (a) on any fire occurring in a fire district within the area or part of the State allotted to him; or

-(b) when so requested by the Authority, on any hazardous material incident occurring within the area or part of the State allotted to him,
+(b) when so requested by the FES Commissioner , on any hazardous material incident occurring within the area or part of the State allotted to him,

 proceed with all possible speed to the fire, or hazardous material incident and assist by all means in his power the ensuring of a copious supply and service of water.

 [Section 56 amended by No. 52 of 1994 s.
 25; No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+94.]

 57. Disconnection of gas or artificial light

-Every company or person supplying gas or electricity or other illuminant to any premises on fire in a fire district or to any premises where a hazardous material incident is occurring or a rescue is being carried out shall forthwith, when so requested by the Authority, send some competent person to shut off or disconnect the supply to such premises or any adjoining premises.
+Every company or person supplying gas or electricity or other illuminant to any premises on fire in a fire district or to any premises where a hazardous material incident is occurring or a rescue is being carried out shall forthwith, when so requested by the FES Commissioner , send some competent person to shut off or disconnect the supply to such premises or any adjoining premises.

 [Section 57 amended by No. 52 of 1994 s.
 26; No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+94.]

-58. Police and others to aid Director
+58. Police and others to aid FES Commissioner

-The authority of the Director shall be recognized by all officers and members of the police force and other persons.
-It shall be the duty of officers and members of the police force to support the authority of the Director and assist him in enforcing obedience to any orders given in pursuance of this Act or the regulations.
+The authority of the FES Commissioner shall be recognized by all officers and members of the police force and other persons.
+It shall be the duty of officers and members of the police force to support the authority of the FES Commissioner and assist him in enforcing obedience to any orders given in pursuance of this Act or the regulations.

 [Section 58 amended by No. 38 of 2002 s.
-49(3).]
+49(3); No. 22 of 2012 s.
+89.]

 59. Penalties for interference, damage, etc.